xplshn/tinybox/README.md

 <img width="1155" height="960" alt="tbox" src="https://github.com/user-attachments/assets/6e07d8de-b129-4b62-97bd-00cde30b1652" />

 ## What It Does

-Tinybox gives you raw terminal access.
-You get a grid of cells, you put characters in them, you call Present() to update the screen.
-That's the core of it.
+Tinybox gives you raw terminal access which means you get a grid of cells, you put characters in them, you call Present() to update the screen.
+That's basically the core of it.

 It handles the annoying parts like entering raw mode, parsing escape sequences, tracking what changed so you're not redrawing everything constantly.
 Mouse events work.
 Colors work.
 You can catch Ctrl-Z properly.
 The stuff you'd expect.

 The API is deliberately small.
 Init() to start, Close() to cleanup, SetCell() to draw, PollEvent() to read input.
 Maybe 30 functions total.
-If you need something that's not there, the code is right there - add it yourself.
+If you need something that's not there, the code is right there - so you can simply add it yourself.

 ## How It Works